-The less familiar ‘Love Story’ between Anne of Cleaves and Henry VIII – that began in Rochester over the New Year 1539/1540.
+The less familiar ‘Love Story’ between Anne of Cleaves and Henry VIII – that didn’t start well at Rochester – New Year 1539/1540.

 Fake News?
 Some dramatists and storytellers like to portray the relationship between Anne of Cleves and Henry VIII as a disaster.
 Certainly their relationship had a very rocky start – but once divorced Henry heaped gifts upon her, titled her “the King’s Beloved Sister”, used her as a confidant – and they may even have become lovers.
 The fact that Henry decided to have investigated one of the rumours that Anne was pregnant by him suggests he regarded it as a possibility!
 Such was Anne’s disappointment when Henry chose to marry Catherine Parr in 1543, and not to remarry her, she withdrew from Court and sought help for melancholy.